HarshKapadia2/git_basics/README.md

 - `git pull`
    - Pulls the latest code from the remote repo.
+   - The `git pull` command is used to fetch and download content from a remote repository and immediately update the local repository to match the content (ie, `git fetch` followed by a `git merge`).
    - `git pull origin <branch_name>`
    - Eg: `git pull origin master`
    - [Difference between `git pull` and `git fetch`](https://www.git-tower.com/learn/git/faq/difference-between-git-fetch-git-pull)